 While over one third of these companies do not have an international presence, the majority of Fortune 500 entities do operate locations in foreign countries.
 With this in mind, we dove deeper to see what kind of facts and trends we might find among this group.

-Those Fortune 500 companies with the greatest number of overseas locations typically were America’s most recognizable and iconic institutions.
-The golden arches of McDonald's can be found in more than 23,000 places outside the U.S. Wells Fargo can be found in 205 different nations, more than any other company on the Fortune 500.
+Those Fortune 500 companies that expanded globally with the greatest number of overseas locations typically were America’s most recognizable and iconic institutions.
+The golden arches of McDonald's can be found in more than 23,000 places outside the U.S. Western Union can be found in 205 different nations, more than any other company on the Fortune 500.

 And, saving the best for last, here are some fun facts we uncovered.
 Roughly half of the Fortune 500 companies (249 out of 500) have moved their company headquarters.
 Mostly these moves have been from one U.S. city to another, though a few American-born companies have made the major shift to an overseas headquarters, such as Avon Products’ move to a London-based HQ.